python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 path/glob type handling.

-Add a ``type`` subkey to ``license-files``
-''''''''''''''''''''''''''''''''''''''''''

-Instead of defining mutually exclusive ``paths`` and ``globs`` subkeys of the ``license-files`` ``[project]`` table key, we could achieve the same effect with a ``files`` subkey for the list and a ``type`` subkey for how to interpret it.
-However, it offers no real advantage in exchange for requiring more keystrokes, increased complexity, as well as less flexibility in allowing both, or another additional subkey in the future, as well as the need to bikeshed over the subkey name.
-Therefore, it was rejected.
+Define mutually exclusve ``paths`` and ``globs`` subkeys to ``license-files``
+'''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''''

+A previous draft of the PEP specified mutually exclusive ``paths`` and ``globs`` subkeys of the ``license-files`` ``[project]`` table key.
+This was proposed to achieve the maximum clarity of the defined values for both users and tools.
+Allowing license files to be specified as literal paths would avoid edge cases, such as those containing glob characters
+(or those confusingly similar to them, as described in :pep:`672`).

+However, this approach introduces an extra level of nesting - in the very same way that PEP 639 removes from the ``license`` key.
+This creates more burden on project authors who need to disambiguate and choose one or the other approach to specify their license files location.
+It was pointed out that it is easily possible to incorrectly assume that paths also support globs.

+Therfore, it was decided against this approach in favor of a flat array value which simplifies the specification and implementation, and more closely matches the configuration format of existing tools.
+The PEP recommends not to use other than alphanumerical symbols and dot (``.``) in the filenames to not create confusion when interpreting glob patterns.

 Only accept verbatim paths